distbit0/distbit.xyz/_posts/2023-06-15-learning-as-adding-new-functions-to-a-concept-network.md

 layout: post
 tag:
 - learning
-- zettelkasten
 - idea-composition
 title: Learning as adding new functions to a concept network
 ---

-  i ai  i agents
+  i ai  i agents   i zettelkasten

 In concept-network mediums such as the human brain, a zettelkasten, or an artificial neural network (ANN), learning entails integrating new ideas into an existing network.